 Keith is one of the finest and technically proficient lawyers I have ever met.- Jennifer

 Keith is very professional and was able to settle my family dispute.- Susan

 Keith would be the one attorney I hope I never set on the opposite side of the table against.- Bruce

 Mr. Morris represented me in a complicated and nasty probate matter.
 I am a paralegal and must say that Mr. Morris is in the top .5 of the 1% of excellent lawyers.- Jennifer L.

 Keith was easy to reach and had a lot of knowledge about estate planning.
 He helped me and my family with our wills and helped set up trusts for my kids.- Oda

 Houston & Fort Worth Business Dissolution Litigation Lawyer

 Many events and reasons can occur that lead business owners to a dissolution of their company.
 Regardless of the reasons for dissolving, the termination of a business entity involves numerous steps that must be taken to complete the process.
 As a legal entity, businesses are required to wrap up their business affairs and, in the end, file a certificate of termination with the state of Texas.
 Throughout the process of a business dissolution, however, disputes may arise between various parties that will need to be resolved, either through negotiation, arbitration, or through civil court litigation before a judge.

 If you are facing this prospect, you will need effective legal advice and guidance to help you reach the best possible case conclusion.
-At Keith Morris Attorney at Law, you can work with a skilled business litigator who has decades of practice in resolving these matters, whether through skilled negotiation outside of court or as a trial attorney before a judge.
+At Keith Morris & Stacy Kelly, Attorneys at Law, you can work with a skilled business litigator who has decades of practice in resolving these matters, whether through skilled negotiation outside of court or as a trial attorney before a judge.
 Our firm provides high-performance counsel dedicated to ensuring that your legal rights and best interests are protected and pursued throughout every phase of the legal process.